-1. Distinguish between the roles of Federal, Provincial and Municipal governments (designated by the BNA Act) as they apply to officer power and procedure.
+1. Distinguish between the roles of Federal, Provincial and Municipal governments as they apply to officer powers and procedures.

-- Read a summation of the BNA Act - Collect information from reference material - Distinguish between Federal/Provincial/Municipal statutes - Summarize key points in chart format based on enforcement duties, courts responsible, types of resources
+- Read a summation of the Constitution Act 1982 - Collect information from reference material - Distinguish between Federal or Provincial statutes and Municipal bylaws - Summarize key points in chart format based on enforcement duties, courts responsible, types of resources